 And so it is that this Wonder Woman goes a step further than most superhero movies, telling the full origin story, not just of its young heroine, but of mankind itself.
 From our Eden-like beginnings in a world without evil; without opposites, without even men to divide our consciousness into its natural halves – the princess Diana’s origin story is also our origin story; the birth of our divided selves.
 It is the descent of a goddess into the mortal realm, believing naively that she had been born to heal its divisions and eradicate war forever, she finds a far different destiny awaits her.
 The recognition that mortal life, by definition, contains BOTH good and evil; that the human heart is a constant battleground between these twin forces and it is only within this struggle that love has any significance.
 It is only within this struggle that courage and bravery have purpose.

-And so it is, in the penultimate scene between Diana and Ares, when the god of war offers her a world rid of man and the destruction he has wrought, Diana make the most fateful and compassionate decision of all.
+And so it is, in the penultimate scene between Diana and Ares, when the god of war offers her a world rid of man and the destruction he has wrought, Diana makes the most fateful and compassionate decision of all.
 She chooses the struggle.
 She chooses life in the mortal realm – to be forever plagued by the failings and jealousies of the human condition.
 And to be its champion, to protect our free will, even with all the trouble it brings.

 I love this movie because it doesn’t settle for half a story.
 It doesn’t allow for the fake triumph of good over evil.
 It embraces the mess of mortal life.
 Like the gods and demigods before her, Diana lets go of perfection to walk in our struggle with us.
 To borrow from yet another great religion (Buddhism) she takes the pledge of the Bodhisattva, a choosing to remain within this mortal realm, until the last human battle plays itself out.
 She just happens to look damn good with a sword.

 NOTE: Ric Gibbs teaches ‘Story Analysis’ and ‘Television Series Development’ in the Entertainment Studies Program at UCLA Extension.
-Worth every minute of it!